nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 * `/g <grade>`
 * `/t <tag>`

 Alternatively, you may find a specific module by its module code.
+You might need this when you just to need to make sure you keyed in some information right in one of those late night study sessions when you half asleep zzz.

 <div markdown="span" class="alert alert-info">